 Receivables from LFCM Holdings and its subsidiaries as of December 31, 2011 and 2010 primarily include \$10,722 and \$12,775, respectively, related to administrative and support services and reimbursement of expenses incurred on behalf of LFCM Holdings, and \$2,928 and \$11,413, respectively, related to referral fees for underwriting and private placement transactions.
-Payables to LFCM Holdings and its subsidiaries at December 31, 2011 and 2010 relate primarily to obligations pursuant to the tax receivable agreement of \$2,790 and \$2,361, respectively (see Note 19 of Notes to Consolidated Financial Statements) and \$2,060 and \$458, respectively, principally relating to certain advances and referral fees for Financial Advisory transactions.
+Payables to LFCM Holdings and its subsidiaries at December 31, 2011 and 2010 of \$2,060 and \$458, respectively, relate principally to certain advances and referral fees for Financial Advisory transactions.